-A number of implementation plans and corridor plans have been developed in order to translate the RLTS vision, objectives, outcomes and policies into specific project interventions.
+A number of implementation plans and corridor plans have been developed in order to give effect to the RLTS vision, objectives, outcomes and policies into specific project interventions.
+The implementation and corridor plans form stand alone documents which sit alongside the RLTS.